YasinAflatoon/HTML/notes/BasicTags.md

 > We'll discuss the viewpoint attribute later on.

-So up to now we learned about meta tags and we can and them to our HTML file:
+So up to now we learned about meta tags and we can add them to our HTML file:

 ``` HTML
 <!DOCTYPE html>